ReactiveBayes/GraphPPL.jl/docs/src/user-guide.md

 model, (x, y) = my_model(model_arguments...)
 ```

-It is also important to note that any model should return something, e.g. variables, nodes.
-If model doesn't return anything an error will be raised in runtime.
+It is also important to note that any model should return something, such as variables or nodes.
+If a model doesn't return anything then an error will be raised during runtime.

 ## A full example before diving in

+Before presenting the details of the model specification syntax, an example of a probabilistic model is given.
 Here is an example of a simple state space model with latent random variables `x` and noisy observations `y`:

 ```julia